 GCP is an ensemble envisioning a new space in the community where musicians and audiences create lasting connections through shared experiences of musical excellence.
 Our concert series features chamber music, the Georgetown Chamber Orchestra, internationally acclaimed guest artists, and inspired programming.

-Georgetown Chamber Players Presents
+Georgetown Chamber Orchestra Presents:

-Saturday October 25 at 7 PM
+Saturday January 31 at 7:30 PM

 Program